rstudio/rstudio-docker-products/README.md

 #### Persistent Data

 In order to persist RSP user files between container restarts please mount `/home` with a persistent volume in the host machine or your docker orchestration system.

 #### Licensing

 Using the RStudio Server Pro Docker image requires to have a valid License.
-You can set the RSP license to use this in three ways:
+You can set the RSP license to use this in one three ways:

 1. Setting the `RSP_LICENSE` environment variable to a valid license key
 2. Setting the `RSP_LICENSE_SERVER` environment variable to a valid license server / port
 3. Mounting a `/etc/rstudio-server/license.lic` single file that contains a valid license for RStudio Server Pro

+**NOTE:** the "offline activation process" is not supported by this image today.
+Offline installations will need to explore using a license server, license file, or custom image with manual intervention.

 #### Users

-By default the container will create a test user, that user can be controlled by the environment variables: `RSP_TESTUSER`, `RSP_TESTUSER_PASSWD`, `RSP_TESTUSER_UID`.
+By default the container will create a test user, that user can be controlled by the environment
+variables: `RSP_TESTUSER`, `RSP_TESTUSER_PASSWD`, `RSP_TESTUSER_UID`.

 In order to use this container with a different user structure such as LDAP you need to extend the container to use a valid PAM configuration.
 See the [RStudio Server Pro guide](https://docs.rstudio.com/ide/server-pro/authenticating-users.html) for more information.

 #### Environment variables